rick/rick.github.io/treadmill_desk/README.md

 I found a number of standard treadmills, on the cheaper end of the spectrum.
-Some of them had low horsepower, or small tread decks, or documented annoying interfaces / beeps / smoking problems (what could go wrong?).
-I ended up finding a model that looked reasonable, found a PDF of the manual online and verified that I could probably dismantle the arm handles from it and still keep it working, and then priced it out.
+Some of them had low horsepower, or small tread decks, or documented annoying interfaces / beeps / smoking problems (what could go wrong?) :fire: :skull: :fire:  I ended up finding a model that looked reasonable, found a PDF of the manual online and verified that I could probably dismantle the arm handles from it and still keep it working, and then priced it out.
 It ended up that it was in the $450 range if I were to order it from Amazon, but it was in the $250 range if I ordered it from Wal-Mart and picked it up at the store nearest my parents (whom I was visiting last weekend anyway).
 So I went that route.